influxdata/clockface/src/Components/SelectGroup/Documentation/SelectGroupOption.md

 ### Customizability

 The `value` prop can return whatever you want.
-It does not need to match the displayed label of the SelectGroupButton.
+It does not need to match the displayed label of the SelectGroupOption.
 Thsi is very useful if you want to use objects in state instead of just strings.
 Here's an example:

 ```tsx
 const items = [